 Initial Accreditation Policies

-This section governs the Initial Institutional Approval process.
+This section governs the Initial Institutional Approval and Initial Program Approval processes.

 A. Stages of Initial Institutional Approval

+In order to offer educator preparation that leads to a California license or certificate to serve in a public school in California an entity must first be approved by the Commission on Teacher Credentialing.
 A postsecondary education institution, local education agency (LEA), or other entity that is not currently approved by the Commission to prepare educators for California’s public schools must submit a proposal and complete the Initial Institutional Approval process.
+Community Based Organizations (CBOs) and Non-Governmental Organizations (NGOs), are subject to the Commission’s Initial Institutional Approval Process under SBX5 1 and will need to seek approval through that route.
 The Commission may establish additional procedures and criteria as it deems necessary for the initial approval of institutions.

 Applicants must successfully address each of the following stages in sequence:

 1. Prerequisites

-Regional Accreditation and Academic Credit: Each institution seeking Initial Institutional Approval must provide evidence that the entity is either regionally accredited or is a LEA with governing board approval to offer an educator preparation program.
+Regional Accreditation and Academic Credit: Each institution of higher education seeking Initial Institutional Approval must provide evidence that it is accredited by one of the six regional accrediting bodies approved by the Council for Higher Education Accreditation (CHEA).
+LEAs must demonstrate governing board approval to offer an educator preparation program.

 Participation in “Accreditation 101: Expectations and Responsibilities for Commission-approved Program Sponsors.”
 A specified team of representatives from the institution must attend the Commission’s Accreditation 101 training prior to beginning the initial institutional review process.

 2. Eligibility Requirements.
 Eligibility requirements, which are adopted by the Commission, are comprised of criteria related to the institution’s resources and capacity to support educator preparation programs.
 A report of the institution’s responses to the prerequisites and eligibility requirements will be presented to the Commission at a regularly-scheduled meeting.
 The Commission will determine if the institution has sufficiently met the requirements for eligibility.
-Once the Commission determines that an institution is eligible, the institution must demonstrate “Alignment with Applicable Standards and Preconditions,” as described below.
+Once the Commission determines that an institution is eligible, the institution must demonstrate “Alignment with Common Standards and Preconditions,” as described below.

-Alignment with Applicable Standards and Preconditions.
-An institution would be required to demonstrate that in operating a credential program, it will align its initial program and operations to all Common Standards, applicable Program Standards, and provide evidence that it will comply with all relevant Preconditions.
-During the Initial Institutional Approval process Common Standards, applicable Program Standards, and relevant Preconditions including supporting documents are reviewed to determine alignment.
+Alignment with Common Standards and Preconditions.
+An institution would be required to demonstrate that in operating a credential program, it will align its initial program and operations to all Common Standards and provide evidence that it will comply with all relevant Preconditions.
+During the Initial Institutional Approval process Common Standards and relevant Preconditions including supporting documents are reviewed to determine alignment.

 Provisional Approval or Denial.
 Following completion of the first three stages of the Initial Institutional Approval process, the Commission will determine at a regularly scheduled meeting if all requirements have been adequately addressed and if so, may then grant Provisional Approval.
-Provisional Approval will be for a period of 2 to 3 years, whichever amount of time the Commission determines is sufficient to gather data about the institution’s new program and ensures a least one initial group of completers of that program.Once Provisional Approval is granted, the institution’s new program proposal will be reviewed and submitted to the Committee on Accreditation for approval.
-During the Provisional Approval period, the institution will participate in regularly scheduled accreditation activities such as submission of annual data and analysis of data for program improvement purposes.
+Provisional Approval will be for a period of 2 to 4 years, whichever amount of time the Commission determines is sufficient to gather data about the institution’s new program and ensures a least one initial group of completers of that program.

+Initial Submission of Educator Preparation Programs Once Provisional Approval is granted, the institution may submit one or more new program proposals, limited to the programs identified in their original application.
+Prospective programs will be reviewed by members of the Board of Institutional Review and considered for approval by the Committee on Accreditation.
+During the Provisional Approval period, the institution will participate in submission of annual data.
 No additional educator preparation programs may be added while the institution has Provisional Approval.